πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 free(p); // always release when done

-sizeof(int) * 5 = 4 * 5 = 20 bytes. malloc allocates in bytes, so multiplying by sizeof is the standard idiom.
+sizeof(int) * 5 is 4 Γ— 5 = 20 bytes. malloc works in bytes, so multiplying by sizeof is the standard idiom.

-A common pattern: ask the user for a count, then allocate an array of that size.
+A common pattern is to ask the user for a count, then allocate an array of exactly that size.

 int n;